Are you worried that you’ve left it too late to potty train your child?

 Toilet training can be such a stressful business at the best of times, but forcing it before your child is actually ready just sets you up for weeks of battles and mopping up wee from the floor.

-Finally at just under 3.5years we are on the road to cracking toilet training.
-And actually I have to say there are quite a few benefits to having delayed potty training a while.
+We cracked toilet training at just under 3.5years.
+And actually I have to say there were quite a few benefits to having delayed potty training a while.

 Is it normal to not be potty trained age 3?

 First of all, just because your child is not potty trained at age three, it does not mean anything is wrong with them!

 Some people link speech delay with late potty training.
 While this is the case that some parents of toddlers with speech delay do find that potty training is a little trickier, it doesn’t mean the two go hand-in-hand together.

 My youngest daughter has been a fantastic talker since she was a baby.
 She has been chattering away to us since before she could climb onto a chair without help.

 So I know that speech delay or developmental problems have absolutely nothing to do with our late potty training.
 She has always been bright, physically fit, eaten a good diet and been very open to trying new things.
 She just wasn’t so open to ditching nappies.